PAYSAFE LIMITED F/K/A FOLEY TRASIMENE ACQUISITION CORP. II (NYSE: PSFE) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Against Paysafe Limited f/k/a Foley Trasimene Acquisition Corp.

 NEW YORK, Dec.
-27, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Paysafe Limited (“Paysafe” or the “Company”), f/k/a Foley Trasimene Acquisition Corp.
-II (“FTAC”) (: PSFE) between December 7, 2020 and November 10, 2021, inclusive (the “Class Period”).
+30, 2021 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired securities of Paysafe Limited ("Paysafe" or the "Company"), f/k/a Foley Trasimene Acquisition Corp.
+II ("FTAC") (NYSE: PSFE) between December 7, 2020 and November 10, 2021, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 If you purchased or otherwise acquired Paysafe securities, and/or would like to discuss your legal rights and options, please visit Paysafe Limited Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].